-3.5 The operation of Power NI's supply price control is defined in its Licence.
-In particular, the financial mechanisms which determine Power NI's regulated tariffs and the costs it recovers through those tariffs are set out in Annex 2 of the Licence.

-3.6 At present, Power NI's maximum allowed unit price of electricity (Mst) for domestic customers is made up of a number of components presented in the formula below.
+- 3.7 The structure and form of Power NI's supply price control is defined in its Licence.
+In particular, the financial mechanisms which determine Power NI's regulated tariffs and the revenue it recovers through those tariffs are set out in Annex 2 of the Licence. - 3.8 At present, Power NI's maximum allowed unit price of electricity (Mst) for domestic customers is made up of a number of components presented in the formula below.
 This formula is used to calculate Power NI's tariff on an annual, or more frequent basis as necessary.